niemopen/oasis-open-project/README.md

 In addition to this GitHub organization, this project also makes use of other assets.

-- The [Open Project name] website is at [url to website].
+- The NIEMOpen website is at www.niemopen.org.
 The website contains news, announcements, and other information of interest about the project.

-- [General purpose mailing list](url for list archive).
-To subscribe, send an empty email message to [subscription email].
+- The [General purpose mailing list](https://lists.oasis-open-projects.org/g/niemopen).
+To subscribe, send an empty email message to niemopen+subscribe@lists.oasis-open-projects.org.
 Anyone interested is welcome to subscribe and send email to the list.
-The list maintains an [archive](url to archive).
+The list maintains an [archive](https://lists.oasis-open-projects.org/g/niemopen/messages).

-- [Project Governing Board mailing list](url for list archive).
+- The [Project Governing Board mailing list](url for list archive).
 This is the discussion list for use by the members of the PGB.
 To subscribe, send an empty email message to [subscription email].
 Anyone interested is welcome to subscribe read-only.
 The list maintains an [archive](url to archive).

 - [Technical Steering Committee mailing list](url for list archive).
 This is the discussion list for use by the members of the TSC.
 To subscribe, send an empty email message to [subscription email].
 Anyone interested is welcome to subscribe read-only.
 The list maintains an [archive](url to archive).